EmptyMonad/VitalVista/README.md

 VitalVista is a comprehensive image processing toolkit designed for analyzing and visualizing multi-channel fluorescence and brightfield microscopy images.
 This tool is especially useful for researchers working with `.tif` image files, providing capabilities such as adaptive thresholding, overlay creation, and intersection analysis of fluorescence images.

-Known Issues:
-The damn thing won't merge the images any which way.
-Do it on Photoshop/Paint.Net or help me fix it, thanks!

 ## Features